Understanding Your Window of Tolerance

 The window of tolerance is a useful guide to know when we are being triggered by something.
 Understanding how it works can help normalize our experiences in feeling overwhelmed or shut down at some point, as we all have this biological response to threatening environments.

-If we didn't experience anxiety, the ability to fight or freeze, or feign death (shut down & dissociate), then we wouldn't be equipped to deal with unsafe situations.
+If we didn't experience the ability to fight (anger), flee (anxiety), freeze, or feign death (shut down & dissociate), then we wouldn't be equipped to deal with unsafe situations.
 Anxiety and hypervigilance allow us to react fast in the face of danger, and shutting down allows us to preserve our resources if under attack.

 It's really amazing that our body does this for us!